 Or from the home page, long-press the Plus icon on the home page, and choose Voice Search.

-#7.
-The trick to Request Desktop Site from Mobile site on iPhone google chrome
+#9.
+The trick to Request Desktop Site from a Mobile site on iPhone google chrome

 There are many situations where we want to download files badly for our PC, but due to some reasons, the website won’t let you download on the mobile app, it happens with me a lot, but after requesting the desktop website, I can download anything everything on my Google Chrome mobile app.